Go to Starbucks and Learn the Power of Observation

 You have walked out that door a hundred times.

-The sign says: “This door to remain unlocked during business hours.”
+The sign above the door says, “This door to remain unlocked during business hours.”

 That sign is supposed to be above every door (by law), and the point of this exercise is that we can all be more observant, and seeing is the key to creativity.

 The next time that you read that sign above the Starbucks door, ask yourself what other things are you missing?
 What is the shape of the grill on the front of your car, the pattern on your front door or the eye color of a colleague?

 As an example, the captain of the Titanic could have “seen” the killer icebergs as floating islands (or, big life rafts), next to which he could park his ship and unloaded his passengers.

 He could have seen his foe, as a friend and moved toward it and embraced it.